Regrada Documentation

 Configuration (regrada.yml)

-Minimal working config for OpenAI:
+Minimal working config:

 version: 1